KwstasMCPU/ML-with-R/README.md

-# Exercises done within the machine learning and data modeling course of my MSc in Data Science
+# Exercises of ML and statistical modeling module of my MSc in Data Science

 The data were obtained from the https://www.ofcom.org.uk/, and contain information about 500 customers of a telecom company<br>
 In more details: